 Established in 1958, Baltimore Neighborhoods, Inc. was formed to promote an open housing market and viable integrated neighborhoods in the Baltimore area.
 It was established by several neighborhood associations and supported by civic organizations like the Greater Baltimore Committee.
 The early focus of the organization was to obtain open housing and stable neighborhoods during a period of widespread white flight and blockbusting in Baltimore City.
 Through education and advocacy, it sought to counter racial prejudice, to fight discrimination in the real estate industry, and to combat neighborhood deterioration resulting from segregated housing.
 More recently, BNI has focused on tenant-landlord relations and renters' rights.

-The Baltimore Neighborhoods, Inc. (BNI) collection at the University of Baltimore consists of 22 linear inches of archival records, which are described in an online collection guide.
-From the complete collection, 32 documents have been selected for this exhibit.
+The Baltimore Neighborhoods, Inc. (BNI) collection at the University of Baltimore consists of 22 linear inches of archival records, which are described in an online collection database.
+The complete collection has also been digitized at the folder level and is available in this guide.
+For this exhibit, 32 documents have been selected from the complete collection.